sam-w-thomas/samwthomas.com/content/posts/spof-networkx-detection.md

 Here is when we are introduced to [NetworkX](https://networkx.org/).
 NetworkX describes itself as ".. a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks".
-It provides the basis for (our) python graph manipulation, without us having to do the hardwork.
+It provides the basis for (our) python graph manipulation, without us having to do the hard work.

-To load our adjanecy list as a NetworkX Graph, we only need the following code:
+To load our adjacency list as a NetworkX Graph, we only need the following code:
 ```python
 import networkx as nx